utsav0/daily-dev-tips/src/pages/posts/eleventy-two-column-post-layout.md

 So let's create this `_data` folder inside the `src` directory.

-Inside their create a file called `postImages.js`.
+Inside there create a file called `postImages.js`.

 This file will be a function, reading our file system and finding our images, and adding them to an object to use them.